 - Model structures

-- Quantification General prediction error methods
+- Question error methods

 - Solving the optimization problem

 Motivation

 General PEM can be seen as an extension of ARX to significantly more general model structures, and are therefore able to identify more classes of systems.

 To clarify, we first introduce the general class of models to which PEM can be applied.